Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Numerical Experiments and Results

 \subsection{Algorithm Performance}

-We now consider the computational performance of Algorithms~\ref{alg:windingnumber} and~\ref{alg:integerwindingnumber} through comparison to state-of-the-art techniques adapted to collections of parametric curves.
+We now consider the computational performance of Algorithms~\ref{alg:windingnumber} and~\ref{alg:integerwindingnumber}.
+In each of the following examples, we evaluate our algorithm in the context where exact geometric fidelity is prioritized, and set all numerical tolerances to zero.
+For comparison, we consider state-of-the-art techniques that have been adapted to collections of parametric curves.
 Perhaps the most common winding number-based approach for watertight geometry would be to discretize the shape into approximating polygons with linear edges and to apply a standard point-in-polygon algorithm to the polygonal shapes to determine containment.
 If watertightness cannot be guaranteed, the generalized winding number approaches of~\citet{Jacobson-13-winding,trettner-22-ember} admit a straightforward adaptation to a linearized shape.

+In demonstration of this fact, consider Figure~\ref{fig:timing_test}, where we compare the performance of our serial implementation of the proposed adaptive strategy to such a linearized method.
+Specifically, we consider refinements of each curves in the shape into a fixed number of linear segments.
+We note that the shape considered is non-watertight and non-manifold, making it a particularly challenging case for conventional containment queries.
+Nevertheless, the fractional winding number field clearly partitions the space according to an intuitive understanding of its interior.

+By comparing wall-clock runtime, we see that the use of a fixed level of refinement of the curve leads to a more efficient calculation of the generalized winding number as expected, as curve subdivisions can be computed during a preprocessing step and reused.
+While the analogous overhead in the adaptive algorithm can be similarly mitigated through hash maps that cache the results of curve subdivisions, we consider further implementation optimizations for collections of curves to be future work, and instead focus here on efficient and accurate calculation for individual curves.
+Indeed, when geometric fidelity is not a concern, using a fixed linearization to compute generalized winding numbers with Algorithm~\ref{alg:windingnumber} is a reasonable approach, although it may involve a considerable memory footprint for larger models.